 - Information that you provide by filling in forms in the Services.
 This includes information provided at the time of registering to use the Services, using the Services and requesting help.

 - If you complete a personality quiz, questionnaire, or survey on one of our websites, we treat your responses and your results as confidential information.
-Your personal information will not be shared with or sold to third parties.
 Employees of Truity may access your personality test data only for the purpose of assisting you with your account.

 - Details of transactions you carry out through the Services and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order through the Services or receiving payment.